apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Vance stands by Trump's false claims about Venezuelan gangs in Aurora, Colorado**
+**Christopher Columbus was likely Spanish and Jewish, study suggests**

-You can read more about it [here](https://abcnews.go.com/Politics/vance-stands-trumps-false-claims-venezuelan-gangs-aurora/story?id\\u003d114751512).
+You can read more about it [here](https://www.bbc.com/news/articles/ckg2049ezpko).

 ## Requirements
 - Python 3.8